OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/tricentis-qTest.md

 ## User privileges

 - Create one Tricentis qTest user for Project Admin role to the project which needs to be integrated.
-User should be dedicated to **OpsHub Integration Manager** and should not be used to do any operations from system's User-Interface.
+User should be dedicated to **<code class="expression">space.vars.SITENAME</code>** and should not be used to do any operations from system's User-Interface.
 - User should have access to all the entities that need to be synchronized.

 ## Fields Pre-requisites